OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-09.md

 ## 2 Chronicles 9:5

-Then she said to the king, “It was a true report which I heard in my own land about your words and your wisdom.
+Then she said to the king, “The report I heard in my own land about your words and your wisdom was indeed true.

 ---